CatalaLang/catala-book/src/2-4-states-dynamic.md

 ## Conclusion

 Congratulations for finishing the Catala tutorial!
-This section has not presented features that are unique to Catala, unlike the exceptions from [the previous section](./2-2-conditionals-exceptions.md).
+The last two sections have not presented features that are unique to Catala, unlike the exceptions from [the second section](./2-2-conditionals-exceptions.md).
 Rather, in Catala we use the classic software engineering techniques from functional programming to split the code into multiple functions that call each other at the right level of abstraction, with the goal to keep the code close where it is specified in the